nclsbayona/nclsbayona.github.io/content/post/kubernetes-intro/index.md

 ### More information and tips

 * If you want to get started easily, try one of the [tutorials](https://kubernetes.io/docs/tutorials/) available on Kubernetes' documentation.
-If you don't want to install Kubernetes, you can use a ["Play With Kubernetes"](https://labs.play-with-k8s.com/) a free web interactive playground provided by [Docker](https://docker.io).
+If you don't want to install Kubernetes, you can use ["Play With Kubernetes"](https://labs.play-with-k8s.com/) a free web interactive playground provided by [Docker](https://docker.io).
+* Probably you might want to check GitOps and how to include those principles in Kubernetes.
+* Stay tuned for new content ...